Crass: 1981: Penis Envy

-The last track on Penis Envy, a parody of an MOR love song entitled "Our Wedding", was made available as a white flexi disc to readers of Loving, a teenage romance magazine.
-Crass tricked the magazine into offering the disc, posing as "Creative Recording And Sound Services".
+The last track on Penis Envy, a parody of an MOR love song titled "Our Wedding", was made available as a white flexi disc to readers of Loving, a teenage romance magazine.
+Crass tricked the magazine into offering the disc, posing as "Creative Recording and Sound Services".
 Loving accepted the offer, telling their readers that the free Crass flexi would make "your wedding day just that bit extra special".
 A tabloid controversy resulted when the hoax was exposed, with the News of the World stating that the title of the flexi's originating album was "too obscene to print".
 Despite Loving's annoyance, Crass had broken no laws.

-The album was banned by the retailer HMV, and copies of the album were seized from the Eastern Bloc record shop by Greater Manchester Police under the direction of Chief Constable James Anderton.
+The album was banned by the retailer HMV, and copies of the album were seized from the Eastern Bloc record shop by Greater Manchester Police under the direction of chief constable James Anderton.
 The shop owners were charged with displaying "obscene articles for publication for gain".
-The judge ruled against Crass in the ensuing court case, although the decision was overturned by the Court of Appeal (except the lyrics to one song, "Bata Motel", which were upheld as "sexually provocative and obscene").
+The judge ruled against Crass in the ensuing court case, although the decision was overturned by the Court of Appeal (except the lyrics to "Bata Motel", which were upheld as "sexually provocative and obscene").

-1982–1983: Christ – The Album and strategy change
+1982–1983: Christ - The Album and strategy-change

-The band's fourth LP, 1982's double set Christ - The Album, took almost a year to record, produce and mix (during which the Falklands War broke out and ended).
+The band's fourth LP, 1982's double set Christ – The Album, took almost a year to record, produce and mix (during which the Falklands War began and ended).
 This caused Crass to question their approach to making records.
 As a group whose primary purpose was political commentary, they felt overtaken and made redundant by world events:

-Subsequent releases (including the singles "How Does It Feel? (to Be the Mother of a Thousand Dead)" and "Sheep Farming in the Falklands" and the album Yes Sir, I Will) saw the band's sound go back to basics and were issued as "tactical responses" to political situations.
-They anonymously produced 20,000 copies of a flexi-disc with a live recording of "Sheep Farming...", copies of which were randomly inserted into the sleeves of other records by sympathetic workers at the Rough Trade Records distribution warehouse to spread their views to those who might not otherwise hear them.
+Subsequent releases (including the singles "How Does It Feel?
+(To Be the Mother of a Thousand Dead)" and "Sheep Farming in the Falklands" and the album Yes Sir, I Will) saw the band's sound return to basics and were issued as "tactical responses" to political situations.
+Crass anonymously produced 20,000 copies of a flexi disc with a live recording of "Sheep Farming in the Falklands", and copies were randomly inserted into the sleeves of other records by sympathetic workers at the Rough Trade Records distribution warehouse.